LONGWOOD LAKE CABIN OWNERS ASSOCIATION RULES AND REGULATIONS

 For over 100 years, Longwood Lake has been providing a beautiful and bucolic setting for nature lovers who enjoy fishing, swimming, hiking, boating, birding, and bonding around a campfire.
 Although it’s unknown exactly when the first cabins were built, some of our current members are the third generation of their families spending time on the lake.
 Undoubtedly, cabins were already built and being enjoyed as far back as the early 1930’s.

 The property was managed by the Russell family, who lived in a house at the top of what is now Blue Road, from 1934 until 1986.
 On January 2, 1986, the LLCOA had its first organizational meeting, and soon after we took over the management of the lake and the surrounding 660 acres.
 By May 1990, we had purchased the property, and with 85 members became a condominium association.
-Now we are a thriving community with 92 members and 87 cabins, still appreciating the same rustic lifestyle, as well as a variety of LLCOA social activities.
+Now we are a thriving community with 92 units, still appreciating the same seasonal rustic lifestyle, as well as a variety of LLCOA social activities.

 Most of our members have been coming to the lake for decades, (some all their lives), and love the chance to unplug and de-stress in an environment that is a rarity in today’s world.
 As a result, we have created a culture that is both unique and fragile.
-This handbook of rules and regulations, written and approved by the membership, is our attempt to preserve and protect this way of life, an integral part of our time at the lake.
+This handbook of rules and regulations, written and approved by the membership, is our attempt to preserve and protect this escape from daily life, an integral part of our time at the lake.
 Everyone at our lake is expected to live and play in a way that respects contents of this Handbook.
+The 2021 revisions to the Handbook were approved by votes of the Members at the June 26, 2021 Annual Meeting.

 PLANNED REAL ESTATE DEVELOPMENT FULL DISCLOSURE ACT, 2017 Amendment